Search terms report hit count

 Import

-Now you must use Import/Export to export the saved search.
-For more information, see Import RDO data.
+Now you must use Import/Export to import the saved search.
+For more information on importing data, see Importing a document load file.

 To import the saved search: